Basic Soldering Guide – How to Solder Electronic Components

 Let us now start this Basic Soldering Guide.

-Let us first discuss in detail about all the basic soldering material needed for proper soldering.
+Let us first discuss in detail about all the basic soldering material and consumables needed.

 There are basically three types of Flux used in soldering: